heavyai/heavydb/docs/mapd-guide/services-and-utilities.rst

 ``initdb``
 ----------

-The very first step before using MapD is to initialize the MapD data directory via ``initdb``:
+The very first step before using MapD Core is to initialize the data directory via ``initdb``:

 ::